-For years I've been trying to find out the origins of this photo of a group of soldiers lifting a Willys CJ-3A.
+For years I was trying to find out the origins of the photo below, of a group of soldiers lifting a Willys CJ-3A.
 It was clearly in the desert, and I speculated it was the French Foreign Legion.
 I mentioned it in articles about the movie Sahara and a desert-themed toy Jeep from Matchbox in 2005.

-The Spanish Legion (formerly the Foreign Legion) is an elite unit of the Spanish Army modelled on the French Foreign Legion, but in fact most of its personnel have always been Spanish nationals, rather than foreigners as in the case of the French Légion étrangère.
+The Spanish Legion (formerly the Foreign Legion) is an elite unit of the Spanish Army modelled on the French Foreign Legion, but in fact most of its personnel have always been Spanish nationals rather than foreigners.
+(Wikipedia)

 The Spanish Army brought in a significant force including the Legion, and continued to protect the territory during the 1960s, despite the United Nations calling for decolonization.

-This 1960 drill has the drivers keeping a low profile while legionaries maximize firepower from Jeeps not equipped with machine guns.
+This Spanish Army photo of a 1972 drill by the 3rd Tercio (3rd Unit) of the Legion shows the drivers keeping a low profile while legionaries maximize firepower from Jeeps not equipped with machine guns.

 It's not completely clear why the Legion was using modified civilian CJ-3As, but they probably received some of the first Jeeps sent as military aid when the U.S.A. established relations with Francisco Franco's Spain in 1953.